dgrewe-hse/focusflow/docs/team-roles.md

 We have decided to choose a group leader who will have a general overview of the project.
 This position will be taken by Florian Wieland. </br>
 The project will be split into four main work sections Frontend, Backend, Database and Testing.
-The assigned members are in charge of their section, but if there is downtime in development of a section, this section will support the others.
-Also the section aren't completely split so they are going to be mixed.
+In this project, team members are encouraged to assist each other across different sections when needed, regardless of their primary responsibilities.
+Also the section aren't strictly seperated and may overlap.

 ## Frontend

-In charge of implementing and designing the frontend are Pablo Rodriguez and Florian Wieland.
+The implementation and design of the frontend will primarily be handled by Pablo Rodriguez and Florian Wieland.

 ## Backend

-Most of the work on the backend will be done by Alexander Laukart.
+Most of the backend development will be carried out by Alexander Laukart.

 ## Database

-Simon Raichle will be mainly working on implementing the database.
+Simon Raichle will be primarily responsible for implementing the database.

 ## QA-Tester

-The application is going to be mainly tested by Pablo Rodriguez and Florian Wieland.
+The application will mainly be tested by Pablo Rodriguez and Florian Wieland.